mleverance/sc_shell_lessons/04-pipes-filters.md

 # Pipes and Filters
 teaching: 25 /
 exercises: 10

-> questions:
+Questions we'll answer:
-> - How can I combine existing commands to do new things?
+- How can I combine existing commands to do new things?
 ---

 Now that we know a few basic commands, we can look at a powerful feature of the shell: the ease with which it lets us combine existing programs in new ways.

 We'll start with a directory called `molecules` that contains six files describing some simple organic molecules.
 The `.pdb` extension indicates that these files are in Protein Data Bank format,